Homophones: Weather and Whether

 Using the phrase whether he writes or not, we can form a mnemonic device that will help us remember how to spell this homophone.

 You see, the only difference in spelling between the two homophones weather and whether is that after the w, one has the letters ea and the other has the letters he.
-As I’m sure you realize, he is an actual word (ea is not, in case you were wondering).
+As I’m sure you realize, he is an actual word (ea is not).

 If you can remember the phrase, whether he writes or not, you can easily recall that whether, which is a conjunction, has he within its spelling.
 Say it over and over: whether he, whether he, whether he.
 You’ll have it memorized in no time.

-Got any tips you’d like to add for remembering how to tell the difference between these homophones?
+Got any tips you’d like to add for remembering how to tell the difference between weather and whether?
 Have a grammar question of your own or a set of homophones that give you aches and pains?
 Leave a comment!